What is minimum unit pricing?

 Will MUP be introduced in Ireland?

-The Government plans to introduce MUP as one of the key measures alcohol harm reduction measures included in the Public Health (Alcohol) Bill.
-It is planned to introduce a minimum price for alcohol in conjunction with the Government in Northern Ireland.
+The Government plans to introduce MUP as one of the key measures alcohol harm reduction measures included in the Public Health (Alcohol) Act.

 Alcohol consumption levels are lower now than 15 years ago – so where’s the problem?